qaware/qaware-blog-source/content/posts/protocurl-intro.md

 &nbsp; <!-- add artificial spacing -->
 ## Solution

-Given a server with the above logic available at `http://localhost:8080/happy-day/verify`, we can send a simple request with protocurl on the command line.
+Given a server with the above logic available at `http://localhost:8080/happy-day/verify`, we can send a simple request with a protocurl command.
 For that, we first need to [install protocurl from GitHub](https://github.com/qaware/protocurl#install).

 {{< rawhtml >}}
 <details